Human mothers don’t hold the patent on good parenting — here are some of wildlife’s good mothers

 This MALLARD (Anas platyrhynchos) is relaxing with her ducklings, only a day or two old.
 She needs the rest!
 Mallards lay eight to 13 eggs — more than half their body weight!
 The mother is very protective of her young, even pretending to be hurt by squawking and flapping on the ground to draw away a predator’s attention.
 If ducklings scatter, she collects them back together.
 Some ducklings stay with her until the next breeding season. • All about birds • Birds: frequent questions

 NORTHERN RACCOON (Procyon lotor) females are normally mild-mannered, but when they’re mothers they’ll fight ferociously to protect their babies.
-Kits (usually 3 to 4) are born between March and August.
+Kits (usually three to four) are born between March and August.
 They stay with their mother for about four months, or sometimes longer, until she moves them out to make way for her next litter. • All about the Northern Raccoon • Northern Raccoons: frequent questions

 SKUNK mothers raise their babies on their own.
 After mating, males go their own way.
-Mother starts teaching her young (usually 5 to 7 of them) how to hunt at about 6 weeks old.
+The mother starts teaching her young (usually five to seven of them) how to hunt at about six weeks old.
 She’s very protective.
 If her young are threatened, she may spray predators without the usual warning skunks give.
-Kits often stay with mother until the next mating season.
-Dispersed skunks from the same litter who happen to meet up later act overjoyed to see each other again. • All about the Striped Skunk • Skunks: frequent questions
+Kits often stay with their mother until the next mating season.
+Observers report that skunks from the same litter who happen to meet up later act overjoyed to see each other again. • All about the Striped Skunk • Skunks: frequent questions